lyz-code/blue-book/docs/nas.md

   generation, so if I need more speed I can change them.
 - I'm only going to use 2 slots of RAM giving me 32GB, but I could grow 32 more easily.

+The only downside so far is that [it doesn't look to be IPMI compliant, so it doesn't have hardware watchdog support](watchdog.md#watchdog-hardware is-disabled-error-on-boot)

 ## CPU